adambechtold/trailhead/README.md

 1) ✅ Allow Users to Add More than 2 Pins
 2) ✅ Create Prompts to Guide First-time Users
+3) 🔄 Avoid Cache Invalidation and Attempted Site Reload on Weak Signal

 ## 2) ✅ Integrate into Online Trail Maps
 Place a Trailhead QR code on trail maps so hikers can rapidly access pre-configured maps.